salmanalibanani/salmanalibanani.com/content/post/storing-identity-data-in-postgres-in-asp-net-core-app.md

 At this point you can see the tables in your new database.
 You can now run the default template as expected.

+The complete sample can be found <a href="https://github.com/salmanalibanani/AspNetIdentitySample" target="blank">here</a>.